coyotespike/coyotespike.github.io/_posts/2016-04-18-MoneyMoneyMoney.md

 Okay, if the big money goes to established researchers, and it's very hard to become one, how about the prospects as an indie researcher?

-Let's start by pointing out the obvious, as [Quora post](https://www.quora.com/What-is-it-like-to-be-an-indie-scientist) does well.
-Although an independent research theoretically has more research freedom by not worrying about grant proposals and restrictions, and freedom from bureaucratic administration, lack of time, money, and equipment make going indie very hard.
+Let's start by pointing out the obvious, as this [Quora post](https://www.quora.com/What-is-it-like-to-be-an-indie-scientist) does well.
+Although an independent research theoretically has more research freedom by not worrying about grant proposals and restrictions, about bureaucratic administration, lack of time, money, and equipment make going indie very hard.

 For those reasons, I think, very few people become indie researchers, and "citizen science" doesn't do hard, cutting-edge science.